rismoney/chocolatey-git/README.md

 ==============

-this is a container for tooling around chocolatey and git.
+This repository is a collect of chocolatey tools to be used with git.

-currently it is in experimental phase with build.ps1

-build.ps1 can take a properly tagged git repository and create nupkg files in a c:\packages folder.
+build.ps1 can take a properly tagged git repository and create nupkg files in a D:\tools\chocolatey.server\app_data\packages folder.
 This could be very useful for rebuilding a chocolatey.org, nugetgallery, myget or other similar repository and have every package version.

-some functionality is being explored:
-* extend build.ps1 to cpush packages
-* extend build.ps1 to take an pipeline input of packages
-* create-package.ps1 package-version against any tag
-* point chocolatey to a git repository as a source, and be able to install a package.
-* tag new choco relates dynamically
-* chocopackage testing suite using pester
+chocopackages.Tests.ps1 - a set of pester tests to validatate packages

+Invoke-Analyzer.ps1 - validate/lint powershell